willj-dev/willj-dev.github.io/content/pages/millennial-utopia/implementation-ideas.rst

 One of the advantages of starting from scratch and slowly building our membership, rather than attempting to manage the transition over an entire population at once, is that we can spruce up a lot of systems that have not aged very well.

-One of these is time: leap years, inconsistent numbering\.\.\.of course, we should learn our lesson from the French Revolution and not try to go too overboard.
+One of these is time: leap years, inconsistent numbering...of course, we should learn our lesson from the French Revolution and not try to go too overboard.

 A “binary timestamp” is an unsigned binary integer of some specified size along with enough reference data to define an epoch:
 A reference event to set the start point of the epoch